 - Explain the nature and potential uses of high frequency statistics on economic activity as well as their relation and consistency within the system of national accounts. - Develop a simple framework to compile an index of economic activity, from collection of source data to implementation of simple statistical methods and index compilation techniques. - Exploit useful short-term information contained in the IEA by applying some analytical tools, deriving tables, and statistical procedures.

-Institutional Sector Accounts- Advanced (ISA-A)
+High-Frequency Indicators of Economic Activity - Advanced (IEA-A)